-6.2.3 Examples of DNV findings concerning safety management systems
+6.2.3 Examples of DNV findings concerning safety management systems management system.
+It also points out examples of measures which will not work properly unless the safety management system works properly.

 In the DNV assessment report there are several measures which are qualitatively assessed and have to do with shortcomings which are related to the safety management system, in one or more of the three, above mentioned, dimensions.